girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Projects/Movie Ticket Pricing System/README.md

 * The system shall authenticate user credentials to view the profile.

 * The system shall send an order confirmation to the user through email.

+# **ADVANTAGES:**

+* The biggest advantage of online ticket booking is that it is very convenient to book tickets online as one can book tickets from the comfort of home.

+* Another benefit of online ticket booking is that one gets discounts from various online websites.

+* Another advantage is that one can book tickets from anywhere in the world and one does not need to be physically present.

+# **DISADVANTAGES:**

+* The biggest disadvantage of online booking is that one needs to have internet connection for booking tickets online.

+* Another problem with online booking is that chances of errors are high.

+* In case of a developed world where the majority of the population is tech savvy online ticket booking is not an issue but when it comes to developing nations of regions like Asia and Africa where not many people have that much technical knowledge to do online ticket booking.